Experts dissect Iran regime’s disinformation campaign as COVID-19 worsens

 On July 9, the Atlantic Council hosted a virtual event featuring four Iran experts and moderated by Emerson T. Brooking, resident fellow at the Council’s Digital Forensic Research Lab (DFRL).

-Farhad Souzanchi is director of research and media at Toronto-based ASL19, a political fact-checking website launched in 2013.
+Farhad Souzanchi is director of research and media at Toronto-based ASL19 and the editor of Factnameh, a political fact-checking website launched in 2013.
 He said Iran’s first case of coronavirus was reported on February 19—only two days before the country’s parliamentary elections—but that the government had actively denied it to prevent any impact on voter turnout.

 Leading Islamic clerics, some even claiming medical credentials, posted videos online urging their fellow Iranians to protect themselves from the virus by drinking camel urine or swabbing their anus with cotton dipped in violet oil.